MayDGT/PALM/README.md

 ### Core inputs
 # Path to mission YAML used by `ScenarioState` and `MCTS`.
 # This path is resolved relative to the project root.
-mission_yaml: "data/case_studies/mission1.yaml"
+mission_yaml: "case_studies/mission1.yaml"

 # Total number of MCTS iterations (total simulations allowed)
-budget: 200
+budget: 100

 # Parent folder to store generated test artifacts (yaml, ulg, png)
-tests_folder: "data/results"
+tests_folder: "generated_tests"

 ### Scenario hyperparameters
 # Maximum number of obstacles allowed in a scenario before it is considered terminal